 What it means today

-Since July 1, a few things have become easier.
+Since the CFTA came into effect on July 1, 2017, a few things have become easier.
 It should be easier to bid on government contracts across the country, and to hire workers from other provinces and territories.

 A “Regulatory Reconciliation and Cooperation Table” or RCT was also created when the agreement was implemented.
 This is a tool for the provinces and territories to align their regulations and eliminate barriers, taking concrete actions to help you do business across provincial boundaries.